Deltares/dfm_tools/README.md

 	- plotting z,t-plots (see [Feature wishlist](#feature-wishlist) for known inaccuracies)
 	- plot anything you like and how you like it
 - other io functions:
-	- tekal (.tek, .pli, .pliz, .pol, .ldb) data
+	- read tekal data (.tek, .pli, .pliz, .pol, .ldb)
-	- read Delft3D files (.grd, .dep)
 	- read/write mdu file